Sardar Ahmad Chishti: Family background

 Sardar Ahmad Chisti's father was Choudhry Miran Bakhsh Chishti.
-He was born in Dayal Garh, Gurdaspur district, East Punjab in Arain family on 22 September 1903 (29 Jumada al-Thani 1321 AH).
+He was born in Dialgarh, Gurdaspur district, East Punjab in a Jat family on 22 September 1903 (29 Jumada al-Thani 1321 AH).

-His son Sahibzada Muhammad Fazal Karim was a member of the National Assembly of Pakistan NA-82 Faisalabad and founder of Sunni Ittehad Council.
+His son Fazal Karim was a member of the National Assembly of Pakistan (NA-82 Faisalabad) and a founder of Sunni Ittihad Council.

 Education and life

-He attended primary school in Dialgarh village in Batala and Islamic high school in Batala, matriculating in 1924 (1343 AH).
-He came to Lahore for the preparation of FA, i.e. two years degree programme, and when he attended a speech of Ahmad Raza Khan in Masjid Wazeer Khan Lahore he decided to join seminary Manzar-e-Islam in Bareilly city.
+He attended primary school in Dialgarh village in Batala and Islamic high school in Batala, matriculating in govt school 1924 (1343 AH).
+He came to Lahore for the preparation of FA, i.e. two years degree programme, and when he attended a speech of Hamid Raza Khan in Masjid Wazeer Khan Lahore he decided to join seminary Manzar-i Islam in Bareilly city.

-There he met Hamid Raza Khan, son of Ahmed Raza Khan Barelvi, and decided to join the centre of Islamic sciences and art by abandoning his English education at Manzar-e-Islam at Bareilly.
+There he met Hamid Raza Khan, son of Ahmed Raza Khan Barelvi, and decided to join the centre of Islamic sciences and art by abandoning his English education at Manzar-i Islam at Bareilly.
 He gained instruction from Mustafa Raza Khan Qadri, Amjad Ali Azmi and Muhammad Husain.

 Qadri became leader of Mazhare Islam Bareilly when Amjad Ali left seminary for Dadu district, Aligarh.

 Followers and admirers bestowed upon him the title of Muhaddis-e-Azam-e-Pakistan.
 He headed the Islamic seminary Mazhar-e-Islam Jamia Rizvia in Jhang Bazaar, Faislabad.
 He was a patron of the All India Sunni Conference and supported the Pakistan movement.

 Sufism

-He became a disciple of Shah Muhammad Taj-ul-Haq Chishti in the Chishti order and received successorship and teaching licenses from Hamid Raza Khan, Mustafa Raza Khan Qadri and Amjad Ali azmi, who gave him teaching permissions and successorship in all saintly orders.
+He became a disciple of Shah Muhammad Taj-ul-Haq Chishti in the Chishti order and received successorship and teaching licenses from Hamid Raza Khan, Mustafa Raza Khan Qadri and Amjad Ali Azmi, who gave him teaching permissions and successorship in all saintly orders.
 He was a disciple of Ahmad Raza Khan.

 His student was Islamic scholar Muhammad Ibrahim Siddiqui, who formed the Sunni Razvi Society in Mauritius.

 He was close to Mohammad Abdul Ghafoor Hazarvi.
 They had both studied with Hamid Raza Khan.